jellyfin/jellyfin.org/docs/general/administration/migrate.md

 [Plex to Jellyfin migration](https://github.com/wilmardo/migrate-plex-to-jellyfin)

-## Migrating Linux install to Docker
+## Migrating Linux Install to Docker

 It's possible to use the data of a local install in the official docker image by mapping files and folders to the same locations and configuring the image accordingly.
+It's possible to do this via the command line or by using Docker environment variables.
+To read more, see the [Configuration](/docs/general/administration/configuration) page.

 :::note